-We believe there is significant demand for advanced gunfire detection and location notification solutions that accurately and quickly report instances of gunfire, based on two primary use cases:
+We believe there is significant demand for advanced gunfire detection and location notification solutions that accurately and quickly report instances of gunfire, based on three primary use cases:

-- Law enforcement- for domestic and international law enforcement serving communities plagued by persistent, localized gun violence, in order to identify, locate and deter gun violence; and - Security for security personnel (which may include law enforcement personnel) serving universities, corporate campuses, key infrastructure, transportation centers and other areas in which authorities desire to prepare for and mitigate risks related to an active-shooter event, and desire to provide a zone of detection coverage surrounding the respective campus or secured area.
+- Law enforcement for domestic and international law enforcement serving communities plagued by persistent, localized gun violence, in order to identify, locate and deter gun violence; and - Security for security personnel (which may include law enforcement personnel) serving universities, corporate campuses, key infrastructure, transportation centers and other areas in which authorities desire to prepare for and mitigate risks related to an active-shooter event, and desire to provide a zone of detection coverage surrounding the respective campus or secured area. - Corporate/Other for security personnel (which may include law enforcement personnel) serving large enterprise businesses, hospitals, casinos, hotels, and other areas in which authorities desire to know if and when weapons are being brought onto their property.

 Based on data from the Federal Bureau of Investigation's (the "FBI") 2018 Uniform Crime Report, we estimate that the domestic market for our public safety solution consists of the approximately 1,400 cities that had four or more homicides per 100,000 residents in 2016.
-The Uniform Crime Report includes information reported directly to the FBI by 18,000 city, university and college, county, state, tribal and federal law enforcement agencies.
+The Uniform Crime Report includes information reported directly to the FBI by 18,000 city, university and college, county, state, tribal and federal law enforcement agencies.]
 We believe that four or more homicides per 100,000 residents represents a significant gun violence problem.
-We estimate that a customer in this market could invest an average of approximately \$400,000 per year for ShotSpotter Respond.
+We estimate that a customer in this market could invest an average of approximately \$400,000 per year for ShotSpotter.
 In 2021, we also started focusing on smaller cities that may not be included in the 1,400 cities list and expect this could add another several hundred potential customers.
-We believe these smaller cities could invest an average of approximately \$50,000 to \$100,000 per year for ShotSpotter Respond.
+We believe these smaller cities could invest an average of approximately \$50,000 to \$100,000 per year for ShotSpotter.

 Based on data made available by the National Center for Education Statistics and the Federal Aviation Administration, we believe that the domestic market for our security solutions includes approximately 5,000 college campuses and airports.
-We estimate that, on average, a customer in this market could invest approximately \$50,000-

-\$75,000 per year for one of our security solutions.
+We estimate that, on average, a customer in this market could invest approximately \$50,000-\$75,000 per year for one of our security solutions.
 In addition, we believe that there exists a broader market for our security solutions that include, primarily the outdoor areas of college campuses and airports outside of the United States as well as large corporate campuses, train stations and other highly-trafficked areas worldwide.
 In 2021, we started to focus on commercial opportunities, initially targeting certain major companies and their associated locations, such as their corporate offices and potentially even parking areas for major "big-box" retailers.
 Investments by customers in this market for our security solutions continue to be evaluated but could be similar or even greater than those made by our larger city customers.

-Outside of the United States, we estimate that the market for ShotSpotter Respond includes approximately 200 cities in Central America, the Caribbean, South America and southern Africa that have at least 500,000 residents.
+Outside of the United States, we estimate that the market for ShotSpotter includes approximately 200 cities in Central America, the Caribbean, South America and southern Africa that have at least 500,000 residents.
 We estimate that a customer in this market could invest an average of approximately \$1.0 million per year for our public safety solution.
 We estimate the average investment amounts for prospective customers based on our experience with existing customers, our anticipated demand for our solutions and the corresponding coverage areas that we expect prospective customers would elect to cover with our solutions.